- 1. Name of the medicinal product

 Respiratory, thoracic and mediastinal disorders:

-Dyspnoea, pleural effusion, alveolitis, pulmonary fibrosis, bronchiolitis, pneumonitis
+Not known: Dyspnoea, pleural effusion, alveolitis, pulmonary fibrosis, bronchiolitis, pneumonitis,

 Skin and subcutaneous tissue disorders: